Melodifestivalen 2018

 The format of the competition consists of 6 shows: 4 heat rounds, a second chance round and a final.
 An initial 28 entries were selected for the competition through three methods: an open call for song submissions, direct invitations to specific artists and songwriters and a wildcard given to one of the artists that participated in the Svensktoppen nästa competition organised by Sveriges Radio P4.
 The 28 competing entries were divided into four heats, with seven compositions in each.
-From each heat, the songs that earn first and second place qualify directly to the final, while the songs that place third and fourth proceed to the Second Chance round.
-The bottom three songs in each heat will be eliminated from the competition.
-An additional four entries qualify from the Second Chance round to the final, bringing the total number of competing entries in the final to 12.
+From each heat, the songs that earned first and second place qualified directly to the final, while the songs that placed third and fourth proceeded to the Second Chance round.
+The bottom three songs in each heat were eliminated from the competition.
+An additional four entries qualified from the Second Chance round to the final, bringing the total number of competing entries in the final to 12.
 All 6 shows were hosted by David Lindgren and Fredrik Svensson, known as Fab Freddie.

-The winner of the competition is Benjamin Ingrosso with the song "Dance You Off."
+The winner of the competition was Benjamin Ingrosso with the song "Dance You Off."
 He represented Sweden at the Eurovision Song Contest 2018 which was held in Lisbon, Portugal, where he came seventh with 274 points.